rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

    - [Configure AWS Credentials](https://github.com/aws-actions/configure-aws-credentials)

 ## Submission
+ - create branch task_1 in your repository.
+ - Provide PR from task_1 branch to main.

-Ensure that the AWS CLI and Terraform installations are verified using `aws --version` and `terraform version`.
+ - Ensure that the AWS CLI and Terraform installations are verified using `aws --version` and `terraform version`.

 ## Evaluation Criteria (100 points for covering all criteria)